VERIFY BEFORE RELYING

 QUICK ANSWER

 No. The Florida real estate sales associate exam is closed book.
-DBPR's candidate information booklet says reference materials are not allowed in the test room and no written material other than what is issued at testing is permitted.
+DBPR's Candidate Information Booklet says reference materials are not allowed in the test room and no written material other than what is issued at testing is permitted.
 You cannot bring notes, flashcards, textbooks, printed law summaries, a phone, a computer, or study sheets into the exam room.
-You can bring required admission documents and, if you use one, a calculator that meets DBPR rules.
+You can bring required admission documents (two valid signature IDs and your valid course certificate or accepted equivalent) and, if you use one, a calculator that meets DBPR rules (silent, hand-held, battery-operated, nonprinting, no alphabetic keypad).
+A clean word-for-word or phrase ESL translation dictionary may be allowed subject to inspection.
+Pearson VUE also states Florida DBPR candidates must take the exam in a physical test center, so do not plan for an at-home open-book exam.

 Notes, books, flashcards, printed references, phones, tablets, and loose paper are not exam-room tools.